alm059/wireguard-config/readme_server.md

     peer-remove {<interface-name>} {-i <peer-ip> | -n <name or identifier>}
         Delete a peer and remove its information from the configuration file.
 Requires confirmation.
         To identify the peer use the peer-ip (unique for each peer) or a name/identifier if it was defined on creation.
 If multiple peers are found the process will be aborted.

-ToDo
-    · Enable traffic forwarding on a per-client basis · Enable forwarding with/without LAN access
-    · Autogenerate peer-ip
-    · Substitute abortion for confirmation if multiple peers are found on the peer operations.
-    · IPv6 support
-    · IP address validator